 Sea cucumber and spiny lobster fisheries are now monitored in collaboration with artisanal fishing co-ops to check population changes and ensure sustainable fishing.
 Both spiny lobster and sea cucumber populations continue to increase due to ongoing fishing quotas and fishery closures.

-We have conducted joint trainings between Galapagos lawyers and enforcement officials to ensure successful prosecution of environmental crimes and establish a legal database to track all cases.
+We helped broker a landmark alliance between the Galapagos National Park and Ecuadorian Navy to conduct joint patrols within the Reserve, which led to successful deterrence of illegal fishing and poaching of sharks.
+We also conducted joint trainings between Galapagos lawyers and enforcement officials to ensure successful prosecution of environmental crimes and establish a legal database to track all cases.

 tons of sharks are found in the Galapagos per hectare, making it the densest shark population in the world.

 reported shark finning cases within the Galapagos Marine Reserve since 2014.